Urban Kerbside Recycling Service

 - Ormondville: at the Community Hall - Google Map

-- Pahiatua: on the corner of Queen and Tudor Streets (open Tuesday, Friday, Saturday and Sunday from 9am - 4pm) - Google Map
+- Pahiatua: on the corner of Queen and Tudor Streets (Please note the recycling centre is operated as an unstaffed 24/7 facility- Google Map

 - Pongaroa: in the Community Hall carpark - Google Map